SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 about 4000 tasks were moved to an application that was only accessible by SkyTruth employees.
 It was later determined that these tasks were not properly moved so each task was completed at least once but may have been completed in multiple applications.
-There is s known overlap between the public and first internal application, meaning that some tasks were completed (partially or fully) in both applications.
+There is known overlap between the public and first internal application, meaning that some tasks were completed (partially or fully) in both applications.
 In general it is best to interact with the data through the utilities provided.
 The `Compiled_Output.csv` listed below is the most